AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: learn_view.png

-The :guilabel:`Learn` view's purpose is to help users to familiarize with GPS.
+The :guilabel:`Learn` view's purpose is to help users to familiarize with GNAT Studio.

-In particular the :guilabel:`Learn` view displays a list of the most commonly used and useful GPS actions, with their optional key shortcut.
+In particular the :guilabel:`Learn` view displays a list of the most commonly used and useful GNAT Studio actions, with their optional key shortcut.

 The actual contents of the :guilabel:`Learn` view is filtered depending on the current context: for instance, the actions related to text editing will only